abhivir-42/ai-data-science/docs/implementation_plan.md

    - Created a sample dataset with data quality issues
    - Developed an example Jupyter notebook

-## Next Steps

-1. **Testing**
+6. **Testing**
-   - Create automated tests for the agent
+   - Created unit tests for the data cleaning agent
-   - Perform manual verification with different datasets
-   - Fix any issues discovered during testing

-2. **Enhancements**
-   - Add more visualizations to the example notebook
-   - Consider adding additional data cleaning strategies
-   - Improve error handling and user feedback
+   - Implemented test cases for different cleaning scenarios
+   - Verified that the agent works correctly with custom instructions

 ## Implementation Notes

 - The agent uses LangChain and LangGraph for the workflow
 - The agent generates a Python function to clean the dataset based on the recommended steps
 - The agent can be customized through various parameters (logging, human-in-the-loop, etc.)
 - Sample data has been created with intentional data quality issues to demonstrate the agent's capabilities

+## Conclusion

+The implementation of the data cleaning agent as a standalone repository has been successfully completed.
+The agent is now fully functional and can be used to clean datasets based on user-defined instructions or default best practices.
+All major components have been implemented and tested, and the repository structure follows modern Python package conventions.

+Users can easily install and use the agent in their own projects, and the documentation provides clear instructions on how to use the agent effectively.
+The example notebook demonstrates the agent's capabilities and shows how to customize its behavior for different use cases.